Edgenesis/shifu.dev/docs/guides/cases/connect-lwm2m.md

 kubectl apply -f examples/lwM2MDeviceShifuWithSecurity/lwM2M
 ```

-After a short wait, you can see that the external deviceShifu LwM2M component is running normally with the following command:
+You can check the status of deviceShifu by running the following command:

 ```shell
 $ kubectl get pods -n deviceshifu